sergioacbezerra/PEL/README.md

 (1) score: output index.
 PEL value range [0;5], where the smaller value indicates high quality.

-Example with images of the LIVE dataset.
+Example with images of the LIVE database.
 - refImg = imread('parrots.bmp');
 - testImg = imread('img233.bmp');
 - score = PEL(refImg, testImg);

 ## Databases
+ The Databases folder contains:
-- The Databases folder contains the experiment configuration files, which have 3 columns: reference images, test images, and DMOS/MOS.
+ - the experiment configuration files, which have 3 columns: reference images, test images, and DMOS/MOS.
+ - PEL_results.txt: Values ​​provided by the PEL method when applied to datasets.